petermost/DeleteOldFiles/README.md

 DeleteOldFiles
 ==============

-A program which deletes old files from a directory
+A Qt program which deletes old files from a directory